Arshonda/base_bg/README.md

 # base_bg: Cross-Chain Bridge Event Listener Simulation

 This repository contains a Python-based simulation of a validator node's event listener component for a cross-chain bridge.
-It is designed to be a robust, well-architected example of how a real-world decentralized application's backend service might be structured.
+It is designed as a robust, well-architected example of how a real-world decentralized application's backend service might be structured.
 The script listens for `TokensLocked` events on a source blockchain and simulates the process of creating, signing, and submitting a corresponding `claimTokens` transaction on a destination blockchain.

 ## Concept